EricCousineau-TRI/repro/python/wandb_pytorch_lightning_combo/README.md

 ## Currently

 Above train script is stuck...
-In CPython 3.6.9 and 3.8.0 Seemed like it worked before, but meh.
+In both CPython 3.6.9 and 3.8.0.

+Seemed like it worked before (commit 583acd21), but meh, can't easily pinpoint what changed.